clausehound/clausehound-blog/content/blog/buying-and-selling-shares-investor-disclosure/index.md

 **Takeaways:**
-1. Private companies are illiquid investments.
+* Private companies are illiquid investments.
 Do your due diligence.

-2. Investors:  read all documents.
+* Investors:  read all documents.
 Seek independent legal advice.

-3. Companies: request (insist) that your investors receive independent legal advice to avoid a claim that you had failed to make adequate disclosures.
+* Companies: request (insist) that your investors receive independent legal advice to avoid a claim that you had failed to make adequate disclosures.

-4. Companies:  work with your legal team to ensure that you’ve properly represented the risks to your potential investor.
+* Companies:  work with your legal team to ensure that you’ve properly represented the risks to your potential investor.

 Case Citations:

 *Abrams v.
 Sprott Securities Ltd., 2003 ONCA 27136 (CanLII)*

-*Writers:  Ashley Andaya and Rajah Lehal*